contentful/forma-36/MIGRATION.md

 #### How to migrate your ToggleButton components

-You must manually migrate the version 3 `ToggleButton` component updating icon prop.
+You must manually migrate the version 3 `ToggleButton` component by updating the `icon` prop.
 For example:

 ```tsx static=true
 <ToggleButton isActive icon="Calendar">